synesthesia/site2019/content/authors/synesthesia/_index.md

 This blog is likely to meander and stutter, there's 19 years of history right here to prove that, but it's "not dead yet"...

 It shouldn't need saying but my opinions represent only me, and are not in any way endorsed by or associated with any organisation I work with.

+This site, and the [linked wikis](https://wiki.synesthesia.co.uk), are primarily a learning conversation with my future self conducted in public.
+It's very unlikely that anything you read here would be my last word on a subject, nor does it necessarily represent all that I know on the topic.

 Feel free to comment, but I reserve the right to delete anything that is offensive, off track or spam.

+Unless otherwise stated everything is published on a CC-BY-NC-SA basis, feel free to copy and adapt for your own non-commercial uses provided you acknowledge me as the source.
+For commercial use please [contact me](#contact).
+If you believe I have used your material inappropriately please also [contact me](#contact) so the situation can be resolved.